How to Become a Health Care Administrator

 Change is always in the air when it comes to the provision of health care.
 Healthcare administrators must be adept at adjusting to new developments in health care law, technology and policies.
 They need to be flexible, creative, analytical and organized in putting policy changes into practice.
 Healthcare administrators must be able to effectively communicate with people at all professional levels, specialties and roles.
 Part of doing this well is keeping abreast of what goes on in their department or facility, and knowing details of all employees’ daily responsibilities.
 Because they are leaders and often operate as the “face” of their organization, health care administrators must always maintain professionalism in demeanor and appearance.

 Healthcare administrators usually choose to move up the executive ladder.
 For instance, a manager of a department may become an executive in charge of multiple departments or an entire facility.
 If a health care administrator doesn't already have it, a graduate education is sometimes necessary for this kind of advancement.
 Experienced health care administrative professionals are also ideal for taking on consultant roles, becoming educators, or becoming policy makers in a public service or government capacity.

 If you would like to gain the necessary education to become a health care administrator, we highly recommend that you check out our free School Finder Tool located HERE.

 More employment opportunities are expected in the area of medical practice management than in other areas of health care administration because of the trends toward outpatient care and an overall increased demand for health care services.
 There is also expected to be an increase in the need for long-term care administrators because of aging baby boomers.
-Job growth for all health care administrators averages out to about 22 percent in the next decade, which is considered faster than average for all occupations.
+The U.S. Bureau of Labor Statistics reports job growth for all health care administrators to be 23% from 2012 to 2022, which is considered much faster than average for all occupations.